 DMLS the powder is composed of materials with variable melting points that fuse on a molecular level at elevated temperatures.

-Both SML and DMLS are used in industrial applications to create end-user engineering product.
+Both SML and DMLS are used in industrial applications to create end-user engineering products.
 In some cases, they are collectively referred to as metal 3D printing.

 Metal Additive Manufacturing is also known as metal 3D printing.
 This technology offers unrivaled design freedom with the ability to manufacture parts from a wide range of materials.